 The Astronomy Major

 A joint Five College Astronomy Department (FCAD) provides instruction at Amherst, Hampshire, Mount Holyoke and Smith Colleges and the University of Massachusetts.
 All introductory and some advanced courses are taught at Amherst, but students are also encouraged to take advanced courses at the four other institutions.
 As a result of this partnership, students can enjoy the benefits of a first-rate liberal arts education while maintaining association with a research department of international stature.
-Students may pursue independent theoretical and observational work in association with Amherst professors Haggard and Cowan, or with any member of the FCAD, either during the academic year or the summer term.
+Students may pursue independent theoretical and observational work in association with Amherst professors or with any member of the FCAD, either during the academic year or the summer term.
 The notation “FC” below indicates courses offered by the FCAD.
 These courses are listed in the catalogs of all the institutions.
 The facilities of all five institutions are available to departmental majors.

 Once you have decided to declare the major, you will need to obtain the appropriate form from the Registrar's page, complete it, and have the current Physics and Astronomy Department chair, as well as your current advisor, sign it, before returning it to the Registrar.

 The Astronomy major requires 12 total courses, in several areas:

 Required Courses in Math/Stats, Physics, and Computer Science